This is a post that provides information about the world called Elonth that my characters exist in.

 The interactions between dragons and humans can vary greatly, both on an individual and national level.

 Eventually, dragons in some territories began to form settlements of their own.
-Seeing the successes that humans had made, they began their own experiments with the crafts and sciences.
+Seeing the successes that humans had made, they began their own efforts into the crafts and sciences.
 There was long-lasting animosity between humans and dragons but, in most parts of the world, this was eventually overcome.

 A human who values their personal safety and well-being will treat dragons with respect and caution.

 Depending on the circumstances, however, dragons and humans in an area could be accustomed to seeing each other and be comfortable with interacting with one another in less formal ways.
 Individuals can become great friends if they overcome cultural differences.
-There have even been instances where a dragon and human decided to live with each other (sometimes even instead of having spouses of the same species, even though inter-species breeding is impossible).
+Some dragons and humans even cohabitate.

 On the other hand, there are dragons who see humans as lesser beings – mere pests, some even thinking that humans should be exterminated and the planet should belong to the dragons.
 There are also humans who think that dragons are a threat to humanity and that they should be wiped out, or forced to serve humans.